 How did I get here?

-I took a few weeks to research life coaching and found an abundant pool of educational options.
+I began researching life coaching and found an abundant pool of options.
 Not all schools were accredited.
 Not all life coaches were professionally certified.
-If I was going to invest money, time, and sweat equity into becoming a life coach, I wanted to graduate with an accredited certification.
+If I was going to invest money, time and sweat equity into becoming a life coach, I wanted to graduate with an accredited certification.

 Fast forward past an intense two-and-a-half years of education: classes, thesis papers, coaching model development, hundreds of hours coaching others and being coached.
 I graduated from International Coaching Academy in 2012 with a master life coaching certification.

 I consider it the greatest honor when someone trusts me with their heart treasures, life’s speed bumps, daily challenges, and celebrations.
 I have built my business on the highest level of respect for confidentiality and treat someone’s word as true.
 I look forward to our time together, to gently move from surface level existence toward fresh spirited living.